flowstake/HashRun/readme.md

 oraclize_query("URL", "json(https://pgy2ax76f9.execute-api.eu-central-1.amazonaws.com/prod/CryptoRun).challenge_status");
 ```

-### BeCode address
+### Flowstake address
-The address of BeCode must be specified as a constructor parameter when the contract is first deployed.
+The address of Flowstake must be specified as a constructor parameter when the contract is first deployed.